buildingbeautifuluis/buildingbeautifuluis.github.io/03-Chapter-3-Information-Architecture.md

 > Imagine one place where you can **drink deeply of great design patterns**.
 Imagine there’s no more war.
 There’s no more dissent.
 You don’t have to sludge through design after design for **the best pattern inspiration** anymore.

-The site allowed you to browse an extensive of series of collections – all carefully curated by Smith – to **find design patterns that solved a particular problem you were dealing with**.
-It’s collections included:
+The site allowed you to browse an extensive series of collections – all carefully curated by Smith – to **find design patterns that solved a particular problem you were dealing with**.
+It’s collections, amongst many others, included:

 - forms;
 - breadcrumb trails;